cyberlogic-consulting/cyberlogic-yt-camel-for-beginners/endpoint-dsl/Readme.md

 # Working With Apache Camel Endpoint DSL for Beginners
-Code samples demonstrated in  .
+Code samples demonstrated in video that is not yet published.